 We work with a truly “elite” group, some of the smartest and most committed CEO’s around…and many of them laugh when I tell them that.
 But I’m not joking.
 They truly are a very unique breed, more so than most of their peers in the general population of CEO’s of small mid-market companies.

-Our work with the “Rockefeller Habits” methodology and disciplines, as one of my clients says, means a business “lifestyle” change for many CEO’s– and a commitment to…
+Our work with the “Scaling Up” methodology and disciplines, as one of my clients says, means a business “lifestyle” change for many CEO’s– and a commitment to…

 And – it requires a CEO able to look in the mirror and admit that he or she doesn’t know everything and…isn’t capable of creating and growing a successful company without the willingness to change and grow him or herself…and THAT boys and girls is definitely NOT “comfortable”.

 1) Know Thyself – Be very clear about who you are as a company, what your core competencies are, and what your value proposition is.
 If you don’t know, spend some time asking your best clients what they value about what you do AND what’s one thing that they would change about your offering or service.
 And find out why people buy from your competitors.
 And what they would change if they could.

 2) Describe your “perfect fit” – Ask yourself, what does the perfect client/ customer/ opportunity/ new hire look like?
 Sound like?
 Have issues and struggles with?
 Develop a written checklist for “success” to increase your chances of differentiating a “great” prospect from “so-so” one – and keep you honest.
 I use a “best fit” profile that helps me evaluate realistically, so that I don’t fool myself into believing that it will all “work out”.